HARPLab/gastronomy/planning/simulation/README.md

 # VREP simulation

 This a software package for creating a restaurant environment in VREP simulator.
 In future work, we plan to integrate the task-switching code and the restaurant simulation to demonstrate the task-switching algorithms on a simulated robot.
-Restuarant simulation in VREP through the Python Remote API
+Restuarant simulation is done in VREP through the Python Remote API.

 ## Setup Instructions: